Albert State School

-Albert State School is a heritage-listed state school with war memorial at 210–220 Albert Street, Maryborough, Fraser Coast Region, Queensland, Australia.
-It was designed by Robert Ferguson and built in 1883 by George William and Edwin Negus.
-It was added to the Queensland Heritage Register on 28 November 2014.
+Albert State School is a heritage-listed public coeducational primary school, located at 210–220 Albert Street in the city of Maryborough within the Fraser Coast Region of the Australian state of Queensland.
+Designed by Robert Ferguson and built in 1883 by George William and Edwin Negus, it was added to the Queensland Heritage Register on 28 November 2014.
+The school features a war memorial to commemorate past pupils killed during World War I. It is administered by the Queensland Department of Education, with an enrolment of 118 students and a teaching staff of eight, as of 2023.
+The school serves students from Prep to Year 6.